 Everyday of the year, just before sunset, a flag lowering ceremony takes place at the Wagah Border between India and Pakistan.
-The Wagah Border ceremony is a popular tourist attraction and side trip from Amritsar, in Punjab state, India.
+The Wagah Border ceremony, formally known as Beating the Retreat, is a popular tourist attraction and side trip from Amritsar in Punjab state.

-The ceremony, which has been going on since 1959, lasts for around 45 minutes in total.
+The ceremony has been going on since 1959 and lasts for around 45 minutes.
 It starts with high patriotic spirits from sides of the border.
 Soldiers march towards the gate at the border, which is thrown open when they reach there.
 The soldiers salute each other other and start lowering the flags.

 The flags are lowered at the same time.
 The soldiers retrieve and fold the flags, the gate slams shut, and a trumpet sounds the end of the ceremony.
 The soldiers then return with their country's respective flag.

-See photos of the Wagah Border ceremony in this gallery.
-To find out more about the ceremony, have a read of Saurabh Srivastava's fascinating Wagah Border Travelogue.Continue to 2 of 12 below.
+See photos of the Wagah Border ceremony in this gallery, or find out more about it in this guide to the Wagah Border ceremony.Continue to 2 of 13 below.